misasa/MedusaRClient/README.md

 A series of R interfaces to Medusa.
 It provides a interface to acquire date from Medusa in the usable form for R.

+See [r package -- chelyabinsk](https://github.com/misasa/chelyabinsk) that refers to this package.
+See [shiny project -- VisualAnalysis](https://github.com/misasa/VisualAnalysis) that refers to this package.

 # Dependency

 ## [GNU R](https://www.r-project.org/ "follow instruction")